-Units external to the metered boundaries of PJM can

-qualify as PJM capacity resources if they meet the requirements to be capacity resources.
-Generators on the PJM system that do not have a commitment to serve PJM loads in the given delivery year as a result of RPM auctions, FRR capacity plans, locational UCAP transactions, and/or are not designated as a replacement resource, are eligible to export their capacity from PJM.
+Units external to the metered boundaries of PJM can qualify as PJM capacity resources if they meet the requirements to be capacity resources.
+Generators on the PJM system that do not have a commitment to serve PJM loads in the given delivery year as a result of RPM auctions, FRR capacity plans, locational UCAP transactions, and/or are not designated as a replacement resource, are eligible to export their capacity from PJM.66

 The PJM market rules should not create inappropriate barriers to either the import or export of capacity.
 The market rules in other balancing authorities should also not create inappropriate barriers to the import or export of capacity.
 The PJM market rules should ensure that the definition of capacity is enforced including physical deliverability, recallability and the obligation to make competitive offers into the PJM Day-Ahead Energy Market.
 Physical deliverability can only be assured by requiring that all imports are deliverable to PJM load to ensure that they are full substitutes for internal capacity resources.
-While pseudo ties were a step toward this goal, pseudo ties alone are not adequate to ensure deliverability.
-Pseudo ties create potential issues in the exporting area and do not ensure deliverability into the importing area.
 Selling capacity into the PJM Capacity Market but making energy offers daily of \$999 per MWh would not fulfill the requirements of a capacity resource to make a competitive offer, but would constitute economic withholding.
 This is one of the reasons that the rules governing the obligation to make a competitive offer in the Day-Ahead Energy Market should be clarified for both internal and external resources.